-Recently, Coca-Cola partnered with DroneUP to deliver their coffee flavored soda by drone to customers of Coffee county, Georgia.
+Recently, Coca-Cola partnered with DroneUP to deliver their coffee-flavored soda by drone to customers of Coffee County, Georgia.
 In the past, drones have been discussed as an alternate method of conveyance for lightweight packages that are delivered on the same day.
 Amazon is a company that brought more awareness to this type of transport with Prime Air.
 Also, with how popular e-commerce has gotten over the past decade, other companies have followed the trend.
-With the potential of freight being moved by drone becoming more common, what could be some pros and cons with drone delivery?
+With the potential of freight being moved by drones becoming more common, what could be some pros and cons with drone delivery?

 Benefits of Drone Delivery

 One of the main benefits of using drones is the swiftness of the delivery.
 Clients can expect their packages in less than a day or in Amazon’s case, in 30 minutes.
-Shipping costs may also be reduced for last mile deliveries.
-Unlike more common methods of conveyances, drones have the advantage of going into distinct places such as rural areas.
-There is a particular number of locations that cannot be delivered to by road.
+Shipping costs may also be reduced for last-mile deliveries.
+Unlike more common methods of conveyance, drones have the advantage of going into distinct places such as rural areas.
+There is a particular number of locations that cannot be delivered by road.
 Also, most road vehicles emit carbon dioxide into the air which makes drones more environmentally friendly.

 Issues with Drone Delivery

 Despite the benefits associated with drone delivery, there have been several complications associated with this method of conveyance such as regulatory regulations.
 For instance, the Federal Aviation Administration may not give certain companies the approval for the usage of drones as a delivery method.
 Also, customers may worry that damages to the packages may occur in unfavorable weather conditions or even burglary.